koute/stdweb/README.md

       * (breaking change) `INode::inner_text` was moved to `IHtmlElement::inner_text`
       * (breaking change) `Document::query_selector` and `Document::query_selector_all` were moved to `IParentNode`
       * (breaking change) `IElement::query_selector` and `IElement::query_selector_all` were moved to `IParentNode`
+      * (breaking change) A blanket impl for converting between arbitrary reference-like objects using `TryFrom`/`TryInto` has been removed
       * When building using a recent `cargo-web` it's not necessary to call `stdweb::initialize` nor `stdweb::event_loop` anymore
       * Support for `cdylib` crates on `wasm32-unknown-unknown`